 Partial vs Full Bathroom Renovation

 The cost difference is significant.
-Where a full bathroom renovation in Sydney typically runs $20,000 to $35,000 or more, a partial update can cost anywhere from $2,000 to $12,000 depending on scope.
+A full bathroom renovation in Sydney typically runs $20,000 to $35,000 or more, while a partial update sits anywhere from $2,000 to $12,000 depending on scope.

 When a Partial Update Makes Sense